thomaslaurenson/thomaslaurenson.github.io/_posts/2018-07-12-installing-and-configuring-damn-vulnerable-web-application.md

 ## Re-configure MySQL root account

 Unfortunately, the root account will not work with DVWA due to the way MySQL is built in version 5.7.
-If you are using a older version than 5.7, this step will not apply.
+If you are using an older version than 5.7, this step will not apply.
 You can test the database install using the following command:

 ```
 mysql -uroot -p
 ```

 If you are able to login with the password: `p@ssw0rd`, everything should be working fine.
 However, if you cannot, you will need to fix the access for the root account.
 Apparently, [MySQL 5.7 changed the security model](https://zenidas.wordpress.com/recipes/mysql-5-7-root-login-without-sudo/), so that root login requires sudo.
 We will fix this issue, and re-create the root account and specify the permissions we desire.
-The following steps are not recommended for deploying web application, as we should lock down the database and not use the root account.
+The following steps are not recommended for deploying a web application, as we should lock down the database and not use the root account.
 However, we are installing an intentionally vulnerable web application... hopefully, in a testing environment!

 Start by logging into the MySQL command prompt: